pjakiela/ECON523/exercises/E5-TWFE.md

 #### Part (c)

 Regress `yresid` on `tresid`.
 Confirm that you recover your TWFE estimate from Question 2.

+Your standard errors should not match those from Question 2, but they should be reasonably close.
+Confirm that the standard error from Question 2 multiplied by the square root of 555/502 (the ratio of the degrees of freedom in the two regressions) matches the standard error above **exactly**.

 #### Part (d)